VivianMichael13/GitQuest-2025/docs/docs.md

 ## 3. Loops

-Loops repeat a block of code multiple times:
+Loops repeat a block of cod times:

 ```java
 for(int i = 0; i <= 5; i++) {